Rhodexa/BU6740AK/README.md

 - https://cocus.rf.gd/2017/05/04/hp-3550-glcd-hack/
 - https://kbiva.wordpress.com/2013/04/19/hp-color-laserjet-1600-front-panel/
 ---
 This is my take, with pinouts and headaches.
-My board uses a different display, so I tried to understand the IC better in orther to properly use it.
+My board uses a different display, so I tried to understand the IC better in order to properly use it.

 ## Pinout
 ![screenshot](BU6740.png)